Friends of Coal: Use of logo

-In 2010, U.S. Senate candidate Ron Paul used Friends of Coal's logo in a political advertisement.
+In 2010, U.S. Senate candidate Rand Paul used Friends of Coal's logo in a political advertisement.
 Friends of Coal had not endorsed Paul's candidacy, and a Friends of Coal executive asked the Paul campaign to stop using the logo so that people would not wrongly think otherwise.
 The Paul campaign refused to stop using the logo, saying it was legal to use the logo, even without permission from the organization.

 Ladies Auxiliary

 There is a sub-group from Friends of Coal known as Friends of Coal Ladies Auxiliary.
 It was founded in Beckley, West Virginia, in 2009 by Regina Fairchild.
 It aims to help the coal industry, similarly to Friends of Coal, and also participates in charity work and military troop support.